gouherdanish/gouherdanish.github.io/_posts/2025-02-01-comparing-ml-models.md

 ---
 ### Model Comparison

+- Given two ML models, we can evaluate each one based on the above evaluation strategy and compare the values to arrive at a comparative result
-- We have seen that for most practical purposes, a batch size of 64 can be considered since it provides a good balance between performance and accuracy
+- We take a batch size of 64 for both the ML models since it provides a good balance between performance and accuracy.
+Refer [this](https://gouherdanish.github.io/2024/12/25/effects-of-batch-size.html) article
 - Let's compare the two models that we have created above using the evaluation metrics

 **Architecture**